 Torn Between iPhones?
 There’s a Name For That

 The feeling is all too common.
 You’re out shopping for a brand new cell phone, and you just don’t know which one to purchase and carry home.
 If you’re an iPhone or Apple fan, you’ve probably been getting that itch to get a new phone and you’re facing the feeling of confusion about which phone to get.
-Apple have recently released new models of the popular phone: the 8, 8 Plus, and the X. Apple’s new iPhone X is loaded with features like the edge-to-edge screen and display and the improved cameras.
+Apple has recently released new models of the popular phone: the 8, 8 Plus, and the X. Apple’s new iPhone X is loaded with features like the edge-to-edge screen and display and the improved cameras.
 It is literally the nicest and fanciest iPhone that Apple has ever released, and there are so many people who want it right away.

 First of all, the price is a little scary.
 I mean, who really wants to pay $999 for a new iPhone no matter how great it is.
 They offer financing, but do you really want to get sucked into that again?
 What’s left?
 The 8 Plus?
 It’s kind of boring, but it will still be ok, right?